Trossen AI Data Collection UI

 Disable Camera Views

 If the camera views are causing lag, consider disabling them temporarily to see if performance improves.
 This just disables the camera feeds in the GUI but does not affect data collection.
-Click the checkbox labeled Disable Camera Views in the top-right corner of the GUI.
+Make the display_fps parameter 0 to disable camera updates in the UI.